QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 \Pi(a,q,c,w^\prime) .
 $$ (eq:eq1prime)

-The counterpart to Spear-Srivastava's equation {eq}`eq:eq2`   for each
+A counterpart to Spear-Srivastava's incentive constraint  {eq}`eq:eq2`   for each
 $a,\hat a$ is